Construction Accident Attorneys

 OSHA Rights, What Are They?

+As experienced Simsbury and Glastonbury construction accident attorneys, we are often asked about OSHA rights.
 Since its creation through the Occupational Safety and Health Act of 1970, OSHA has protected workers by enforcing compliance with the regulatory requirements for safe working conditions.
 It also offers education, outreach, training, and other assistance to workers.
 According to OSHA, every worker has the right to:

 - Work in a hazard-free workplace that does not hurt workers or cause them to fall ill